No Such Thing as a Dumb Question When it Comes to AI Safety and Data Privacy

-There are a lot of questions we should be asking these days, but as adults, our internal cringe meter tends to run high every time we open our mouths.
+There are a lot of questions we should be asking these days about AI safety and data privacy, but as adults, our internal cringe meter tends to run high every time we open our mouths and take on a subject we don’t know enough about.

-That said, you don't need me to tell you that, often, not knowing the answer is far worse than the risk of sounding dumb.
+Of course not knowing the answer is often far worse than the risk of sounding dumb.
+Right?

 These musings were well-timed to a book I started reading this week: Mel Robbins' book Let Them.